thespuu/progress-knight/README.md

 An incremental game developed by ihtasham42 and extended by Cameron Gott.
 Link to the game: https://ihtasham42.github.io/progress-knight/

 # dev-diary
-6/22/2021
+6/23/2021
+-format coin display inside investment toggle box -write new formatCoins() function to enable better reusability by removing some input dependencies and assumptions -change investment box to readonly
+-Set town fund display to the proper name "Town Fund" -Pulled HTML inline-style from the town's fund display into dark.css -Changed town fund display to be inline for space savings and aesthetics -set daily town investment to zero on rebirth
+-fixed bug where town investment funds are subtracted twice 6/22/2021

 Begin local prototype of town / civilization feature.